Royal Mausoleum of Mauretania: Royal Family of Mauretania

-The mausoleum was built in 3 BC by the last King of Numidia, and later King of Mauretania Caesariensis, Juba II (son of Juba I of Numidia) and his wife Cleopatra Selene II, She was a Greek Ptolemaic princess, the daughter of the Queen Cleopatra VII of Egypt and Roman Triumvir Mark Antony.
-Through her marriage to Juba II, she became the last Queen of Numidia and later Queen of Mauretania Caesariensis.
+The mausoleum was built in 3 BC by the King of Mauretania, Juba II (son of Juba I of Numidia) and his wife Cleopatra Selene II.
+She was a Greek Ptolemaic princess, the daughter of the Queen Cleopatra VII of Egypt and Roman Triumvir Mark Antony.
+Through her marriage to Juba II, she became Queen of Mauretania.

 The mausoleum is probably the Royal Tomb that the 1st-century Roman geographer Pomponius Mela (1.31) described as the monumentum commune regiae gentis ("the communal mausoleum of the royal family").
 If the geographer’s description of the mausoleum is correct, then the building was not intended just for Juba and Cleopatra, but envisaged as a dynastic funeral monument for their royal descendants.

 The Mauretanian sepulchre looks similar to the Mausoleum of Augustus erected by the first Roman Emperor Augustus in Ancient Rome.
 Augustus began constructing his mausoleum between 29 BC-27 BC, some time before Juba II left Rome to return to Numidia.

-Construction

-The Royal Mausoleum of Mauretania is a common type of ancient mausoleums found in Numidia.
-It is built on a hill some 250 metres (756 feet) above sea level.
-The monument is entirely built from stone, while its main structure is in a circular form with a square base topped by a cone or a pyramid.
-The square base measures 60 to 60.9 metres square or 200 to 209 foot.
-The height of the monument was originally about 40 metres or 130’ in height.
-Due to damage that the mausoleum has suffered from natural elements and vandalism, the monument now measures 30-32.4 metres in height.
-The base of the monument was decorated with 60 Ionic columns whose capitals were removed, possibly stolen.
-Inside, the centre of the mausoleum has two vaulted chambers, separated by a short passage connected by a gallery outside by stone doors which can be moved up and down by levers.
-The passage leading to the chambers is about 500’.
-One chamber measures 142 feet long by 11 feet broad and is 11 feet high, while the other is smaller.

 Under the Ottomans and French

-In the 16th century, the mausoleum was believed by some Spaniards to be the tomb of Florinda la Cava, the legendary Spanish woman, whose rape led to the Islamic conquest of Iberia.
+In the 16th century, the mausoleum was believed by some Spaniards to be the tomb of Florinda la Cava, the legendary berber woman from Ceuta, whose rape led to the Islamic conquest of Iberia.

 It has been explained as a confusion of Qabr Arrumiyya ("Christian tomb", locally qbér érromiya) and qàhba romiya ("Christian whore").

 In 1555, the Pasha of Algiers, Salah Rais, gave orders to pull down the mausoleum.
 After large black wasps swarmed out and stung some of the workers to death, the effort was abandoned.
 At the end of the 18th century, Baba Mahommed tried in vain to destroy the monument with artillery.

-Later, when the French occupied Algeria the monument was used by the French Navy for target practice.
+Following the French occupation of Algeria, the monument was used by the French Navy for target practice.